HamzehJaafar/googlenews-scraper/README.md

 # Google News Webscraper

-GNW scrapes google news search results to impersonate a news search engine by displaying the top 10 trending articles of a search query.
+GNW impersonates a news search engine by displaying the top 10 trending articles of a search query based on data scarped from Google News.

 ## Getting Started